SANdood/Ecobee-Suite/README.md

-Free Ecobee Suite, version: 1.6.*
+Free Ecobee Suite, version: 1.6.1*
 ======================================================
-Latest: Version 1.6.* Released July 29, 2018
+Latest: Version 1.6.11 Released July 30, 2018 at 3:30pm EDT

 ***NOTE: When updating/installing, you MUST include ALL of the Suite's components***

 ## Highlights
-The most significant changes in the July 29, 2018 update to 1.6.* include the following:
+The most significant changes in the July 2018 update to 1.6.* include the following:

+***The Reservation System have been totally re-implemented as of the 1.6.10 release - now part of Ecobee Suite Manager instead of Thermostats***

 #### General changes to the Ecobee Suite
 - New **Multiple SMS numbers Notifications** - SmartThings has notified users that the Contact Book will no longer be supported as of Monday, July 30, 2018.
 The recommended alternative is to send SMS messages to users, or to send Push messages to ALL users.
 This update enables you to configure multiple phone numbers (separated by ';') as the target for SMS messages (if you want directed notifications).
 - New **Reservations** - Through a new internal reservation system, Helper Apps can coordinate their changes to ensure that another Helper doesn't override an intended function (*e.g.,* changing the Mode to Off, or changing fan circulation time).
 See below for more information.
 - Most Helper SmartApps can now select **Ecobee Suite Thermostats Only**, so to ensure proper coordination between the Suite's devices and SmartApps
 #### Ecobee Suite Manager
+- **Re-implemented Reservations** 1.6.10 moves the entire reservation system into ESM, where it probably should have been since the beginning.
 - **Asynchronous HTTP** While not user visible, this change significantly improves the performance and reliability of API calls to the Ecobee servers.
 - **Additional Weather Info** Another internal enhancement, now provides more info from the Ecobee weather report to enable the new Dew Point feature of Ecobee Suite Smart Mode.
 ##### ecobee Suite Contacts & Switches